JTDJames/msft-video-mjj/README.md

 ![most_movies_made_studios](images/top_studios_filt_num_movs.png)

 To find the most effective budget:

-We wanted to know if production budget correlated to a higher average rating (on the left):
+To gauge if production budget correlated to a higher average rating (on the left):

-Then we wanted to know if production budget correlated to a higher worldwide profit (on the right):
+We then wanted to know if production budget correlated to a higher worldwide profit (on the right):

 ![productionbudget_rating_profit_scatterplt](images/bud_filt_avgrat_wwprofit_2.png)

 To find the most succesful genres and genre combinations:
 We searched for the top gerne combinations by average rating:

 ![top_genres_rating](images/top_gen_s_2012_b_avg_rat.png)